InstructionsInstructions for reporting federal cash management data.

 The cash balance(s) reported on the latest submitted CMDC report will be used to determine the apportionment for that period.
-Thus, if an LEA that has previously submitted cash balance figures for the three programs has to revise one of them, the revised CMDC report to be resubmitted must report both the (two) unrevised cash balances as well as the revised one.
+Thus, if an LEA that has previously submitted cash balance figures for the programs has to revise one of them, the revised CMDC report to be resubmitted must report both the (two) unrevised cash balances as well as the revised one.

 New Direct Funded Charter Schools